 The study which appeared in the American Journal of Human Genetics (July 2011 issue) involved a global collaboration with researchers from the United States, United Kingdom, Canada, Europe and Asia.
 The research was led by Mayo Clinic neuroscientists and funded by several organizations, including in part by the Michael J. Fox Foundation.

-A new genetic sequencing technique was used to find the VPS35 mutation in first cousins of the large Swiss family with a strong history of Parkinson’s disease.
+An exome is defined as the protein coding sequence of the human genome.
+A new genetic sequencing technique was used by the scientists to find the VPS35 mutation in first cousins of the large Swiss family with a strong history of Parkinson’s disease.
 By sequencing just the exome, the portion of the genome responsible for manufacturing proteins, the genetic mutation was discovered without the more costly and time consuming process of analyzing the entire genome.
-Exons constitute less than 2% of the human genome and exome sequencing allows scientist to identify genetic variations that causes changes in specific protein sequences.
+It is a fundamental tool for genetics and functional genomics laboratories.
+It generates a faster and a relatively manageable database to analysed and studied by the scientists in comparison to the whole genome sequencing.
+Exomes constitute less than 2% of the human genome, but since it contains approximately 85% of known disease related variants, its sequencing allow the scientists to identify genetic variations that causes changes in specific protein sequences in a focussed way.

 Clinical Significance of the VPS35 Discovery